Nitram: Production

-On 17 November 2020, it was announced that Justin Kurzel would direct a film focused on the 1996 Port Arthur massacre in Tasmania, Australia, starring Caleb Landry Jones, Judy Davis, Essie Davis and Anthony LaPaglia.
-Principal photography of the film began on 23 January 2021 and concluded on 13 March 2021 in Geelong, Victoria, Australia.
+On 17 November 2020, it was announced that Justin Kurzel would direct a film focused on the 1996 Port Arthur massacre, starring Caleb Landry Jones, Judy Davis, Essie Davis and Anthony LaPaglia.
+Principal photography of the film began on 23 January 2021 and concluded on 13 March 2021 in Geelong, Victoria.

 Release

 The film had its premiere at the Cannes Film Festival on 16 July 2021.
 It was scheduled to screen in mid-August at the later-cancelled Melbourne International Film Festival and later screened at CinefestOZ in Western Australia in late August 2021.

 It received a limited theatrical release in Australia by Madman Films on 30 September 2021.
 It was later released digitally on the Australian streaming service Stan on 24 November 2021.

 Reception

-On the review aggregator website Rotten Tomatoes, Nitram holds a 93% approval rating based on 114 reviews, with an average rating of 7.9/10.
+On the review aggregator website Rotten Tomatoes, Nitram holds a 93% approval rating based on 121 reviews, with an average rating of 7.9/10.
 The website's consensus reads, "Nitram asks viewers to face a gut-wrenchingly grim moment in Australian history—but rewards that effort with a gripping, well-acted character study."
 On Metacritic, the film has a score of 81 out of 100 based on reviews from 26 critics, indicating "universal acclaim".